Dances from More Lands

 Swing is a social dance that sprang up in America in Black communities between the 1920s and 1940s.
 It’s danced to swing music, a type of jazz that’s often performed by big bands, sometimes with a singer.
 Throughout the United States, lots of varieties of swing dancing developed, including the Lindy Hop, the Charleston, and the Jitterbug.

 “Sing, Sing, Sing” is a popular swing song to dance to.
-It was composed by American songwriter Louis Prima.
+American songwriter Louis Prima composed the song.